Hacked networks will need to be burned ‘down to the ground’

 What makes this hacking campaign so extraordinary is its scale — 18,000 organizations were infected from March to June by malicious code that piggybacked on popular network-management software from an Austin, Texas, company called SolarWinds.

-Only a sliver of those infections were activated.
-FireEye says it has identified dozens, all “high-value targets.”
-Microsoft, which has helped respond, says it has identified more than 40 government agencies, think tanks, government contractors, non-governmental organizations and technology companies infiltrated by the hackers, 80% of them in the United States.
+Only a sliver of those infections were activated to allow hackers inside.
+FireEye says it has identified dozens of examples, all “high-value targets.”
+Microsoft, which has helped respond, says it has identified more than 40 government agencies, think tanks, government contractors, non-governmental organizations and technology companies infiltrated by the hackers, 75% in the United States.

+Florida became the first state to acknowledge falling victim to a SolarWinds hack.
+Officials told The Associated Press on Friday that hackers apparently infiltrated the state’s health care administration agency and others.

 SolarWinds’ customers include most prominent Fortune 500 companies, and it’s U.S. government clients are rich with generals and spymasters.

-Extracting the suspected Russian hackers’ tool kits from victims is exacerbated by the complexity of SolarWinds’ platform with its dozen different components.
+The difficulty of extracting the suspected Russian hackers’ tool kits is exacerbated by the complexity of SolarWinds’ platform, which has dozen of different components.

 “This is like doing heart surgery, to pull this out of a lot of environments,” said Edward Amoroso, CEO of TAG Cyber.